 New York Housing Conference’s Young Leadership Council (YLC) is a professional organization specifically for emerging leaders working in the affordable housing community in New York.
 Through networking, education, advocacy and volunteer opportunities, the YLC allows young housing professionals to meet key people, to gain experience and to get involved with issues affecting our industry.
 The YLC’s programming helps connect and foster the next generation of talented leaders to ensure affordable housing in New York remains strong and vital for the future.

 Membership gives to access to all of the YLC’s educational events, advocacy efforts, network, and volunteer days.
 Membership is FREE and it’s EASY TO APPLY.
-Just CLICK HERE and email [email protected] with your resume.
+Just CLICK the “Apply” tab and fill out the application.

 The YLC has kicked off its 2nd Annual Summer Seminar Series, which offers free discussions on all issues impacting affordable housing.
 Become a member to hear about additional YLC educational events later this year.